L-terrestris/L-terrestris.github.io/Assignment_2.md

 ___
 <b id="f1">1. </b> Peristaltic motion in earthworms involve a wave of posteriorly directed contractions.
-Segments contract in length and expand in diameter to anchor the worm to the ground, while anterior segments increase in length to produce forward motion.. [↩](#a1)
+Segments contract in length and expand in diameter to anchor the worm to the ground, while anterior segments increase in length to produce forward motion. [↩](#a1)